-Note: In internal representation, characters that are specified with either scan code or associate key status, occupy two normal character space each.
+Note: In internal representation of the characters which are specified with either scan code or associate key status, occupy two normal character space each.
 So the maximum number of characters can be configured for a string parameter will decrease, if these character specifications are used.

-9.5 Exit Configuration Mode
+7.5 Exit Configuration Mode